YumaPro Docker User Guide

 yangcli-pro: a CLI-based client that can connect to multiple NETCONF and RESTCONF servers.
 It features automatic edit testing on specified objects, customized command line behavior, validation of YANG content, and NETCONF notification support.

-yangdump-pro: a YANG compiler for automatic code generation from YANG modules, either standards-based or ones you have created.
+yangdump-pro: a YANG compiler for automatic code generation from YANG modules, either standards-based or custom modules.
 All other YumaPro SDK development tools are also included.

 Diagram of YumaPro SDK Docker in a Host System